 Residential Contractor Licensing Information

 All residential contractor licenses in Georgia must be renewed biannually.
-The next renewal date is June 30, 2020.
+Renewal is completed online and is required by June 30th of even numbered years.
+Late renewal period is July 1 - July 31.
 The Residential and General Contractors Licensing Board is encouraging all licensed contractors to renew before the deadline to avoid any delays that may be encountered as the deadline approaches.

 The renewal application includes a series of yes/no questions concerning citizenship, criminal offenses, disciplinary actions, financial condition, judgments, payment of taxes, bankruptcy and insurance coverage.
 Depending on the answer provided, some of the questions may require the submission of additional documentation.
 For example, if license holder answers “yes” to the question concerning criminal convictions, a certified copy of the court disposition will need to be submitted to the board.
 If no additional documents are required to be submitted, the application may be processed within twenty-four to forty-eight hours.
 If additional documentation or letters of explanation are required, it could take much longer and may even require board review.
 Even if not specifically noted on the renewal application, the Board retains the right to request documentation pertaining to any of the questions included in the renewal application.